-1.13.8 v2.6 (March 29, 2019)
+1.13.10 v2.6 (March 29, 2019)

-- Added a CODEOWNERS file for default reviewers (gh-855). - Bifurcated the QPUCompiler endpoint parameter into two quilc_endpoint and qpu_compiler_endpoint to reflect changes in Quantum Cloud Services (gh-856). - Clarified documentation around the DELAY pragma (gh-862). - Added information about the local_qvm context manager to the getting started documentation (gh-851).
+- Added a CODEOWNERS file for default reviewers (@karalekas, gh-855). - Bifurcated the QPUCompiler endpoint parameter into two quilc_endpoint and qpu_compiler_endpoint to reflect changes in Quantum Cloud Services (@karalekas, gh-856). - Clarified documentation around the DELAY pragma (@willzeng, gh-862). - Added information about the local_qvm context manager to the getting started documentation (@willzeng, gh-851). - Added strict version lower bounds on the rpcq and networkx dependencies (@notmgsk, gh-828). - A slice of a Program object now returns a Program object (@notmgsk, gh-848).

-- Added a non-None default timeout to the QVMCompiler object (gh-850) and the get_benchmarker function (gh-854). - Fixed the docstring for the apply_clifford_to_pauli function (gh-836). - Allowed the apply_clifford_to_pauli function to now work with the Identity as input (gh-849). - Updated a stale link to the Rigetti Forest Slack workspace (gh-860). - Fixed a notation typo in the documentation for noise (gh-861).
+- Added a non-None default timeout to the QVMCompiler object and the get_benchmarker function (@karalekas, gh-850, gh-854). - Fixed the docstring for the apply_clifford_to_pauli function (@kylegulshen, gh-836). - Allowed the apply_clifford_to_pauli function to now work with the Identity as input (@msohaibalam, gh-849). - Updated a stale link to the Rigetti Forest Slack workspace (@karalekas, gh-860). - Fixed a notation typo in the documentation for noise (@willzeng, gh-861). - An IndexError is now raised when trying to access an out-of-bounds entry in a MemoryReference (@not-mgsk, gh-819). - Added a check to ensure that measure_observables takes as many shots as requested (@marcusps, gh-846).

-Special thanks to willzeng for all the contributions this release!
+Special thanks to @willzeng for all the contributions this release!

-1.13.9 v2.5 (March 6, 2019)
+1.13.11 v2.5 (March 6, 2019)